Charge density waves and electronic properties of superconducting kagome metals: Abstract

 \section{Abstract}

-Kagome metals $A$V$_3$Sb$_5$ ($A=$ K, Rb, and Cs) exhibit intriguing superconductivity below $0.9 \sim 2.5 $ K with possibly $\mathbb{Z}_{2}$ topological surface states, after a charge density wave (CDW) transition around $80\sim 100 $ K. The nature of the CDW phase and its relation to the superconductivity remain elusive.
-In this work, we investigate the electronic and structural properties of the CDW phase by first-principles simulations.
-We reveal an \textit{inverse} star of David structure as the $2\times2$ CDW ground state of the kagome lattice.
-The CDW transition is driven by the Peierls instability characterized by the softening of a breathing phonon mode in the kagome lattice.
-The simulated scanning tunneling microscopy (STM) images of the inverse star of David structure agree with recent experiments on the KV$_3$Sb$_5$ surface.
-The nontrivial $\mathbb{Z}_{2}$-type topological band structure remains the same after the CDW transition.
-Further, we evaluate the electron-phonon coupling in the CDW phase and find it is too weak to rationalize the superconductivity in all three materials.
+Kagome metals $A$V$_3$Sb$_5$ ($A=$ K, Rb, and Cs) exhibit intriguing superconductivity below $0.9 \sim 2.5 $ K, a charge density wave (CDW) transition around $80\sim 100 $ K, and $\mathbb{Z}_{2}$ topological surface states.
+The nature of the CDW phase and its relation to superconductivity remains elusive.
+In this work, we investigate the electronic and structural properties of CDW by first-principles calculations.
+We reveal an \textit{inverse} Star of David deformation as the $2\times2\times2$ CDW ground state of the kagome lattice.
+The kagome lattice shows softening breathing-phonon modes, indicating the structural instability.
+However, electrons play an essential role in the CDW transition via Fermi surface nesting and van Hove singularity.
+The inverse Star of David structure agrees with recent experiments by scanning tunneling microscopy (STM).
+The CDW phase inherits the nontrivial $\mathbb{Z}_{2}$-type topological band structure.
+Further, we find that the electron-phonon coupling is too weak to account for the superconductivity $T_c$ in all three materials.
 It implies the existence of unconventional pairing of these kagome metals.
 Our results provide essential knowledge toward understanding the superconductivity and topology in kagome metals.